emanbareket/HTCondor_Immanuel/README.md

-# HTCondor_Immanuel
+# CondorErrorTracker.py usage details

-The file LogParser.py is a python script that scans through the GlobalEventLog and filters jobs based on whether states were repeated or if any unexpected transitions occurred.
-It also counts and prints the percentage of these errors.
-There is currently no input, and the two output files "GEL_Unexpected_Transitions" and "GEL_Repeated_States" are appended to everytime the script is run.
-The code still needs some cleaning and more features will be added including the ShadowLog state transitions allowing for it to run on that as well.
+The file CondorErrorTracker.py is a python script that tracks jobs as they transition through states in /var/log/condor/ShadowLog

+Input file: *can be changed manually to run on a local copy of the ShadowLog* /var/log/condor/ShadowLog

+Output files:
+ErrorClassification.txt - counts number of detected errors at each state for each job ErrorLog.txt - raw text of jobs with detected errors